appendix-d

 • In System Properties, click the Environment Variables button.

-• In the System variables section, select Path and click Edit.
+• In the System Variables section, select Path and click Edit.

-• Add C:\sqlite\sqlite-tools-win-x64-3460100 at the end of the list, then click OK to close all dialog boxes.
+• Add C:\sqlite\sqlite-tools-win-x64-3460100 at the end of the list, and then click OK to close all dialog boxes.